Central Unitarian on Sunday

 What to Expect

-Services open with announcements about the many activities and projects at our active congregation.
+Services open with the ringing of a bell, a joyful hymn and words of welcome from our service leaders.
 The young people of our congregation typically join their elders for the first fifteen minutes of service, and this time is reserved for such intergenerational activities as the sharing of joys and concerns and stories for all ages delivered by the minister or director of religious education.

 What to Wear